-- The Management Committee will ensure that WSQ Hall is kept safe at all times by way of ad hoc maintenance and a scheduled maintenance program in accordance with Brisbane City Council lease requirements. - The building will be kept secure at all times when not in use. - The Secretary will establish and maintain the WSQ Key Register in which will be recorded the names of all persons authorised by the Management Committee to hold keys to the building. - Authorised key holders will be individually responsible for the security of keys in their possession.
-Any tag or label attached to the key will not identify WSQ or the address of WSQ Hall. - Loss or theft of the key will be reported to the Management Committee as soon as possible. - Transfer of responsibility for the key to another person must be notified to the Mangement Committee. - Keys will be surrendered to the Secretary immediately on demand.
+- The Management Committee will ensure that WSQ Hall is kept safe at all times by way of ad hoc maintenance and a scheduled maintenance program in accordance with Brisbane City Council lease requirements. - The building will be kept secure at all times when not in use. - The roller shutter door should be raised and locked when the Auditorium is in use to allow occupants unimpeded exit in event of an emergency. - The Secretary will establish and maintain the WSQ Key Register in which will be recorded the names of all persons authorised by the Management Committee to hold keys to the building. - Authorised key holders will be individually responsible for the security of keys in their possession.
+Any tag or label attached to the key will not identify WSQ or the address of WSQ Hall.

-- Duplicate keys may only be cut by WSQ's authorised locksmith.
+- Loss or theft of the key will be reported to the Management Committee as soon as possible. - Transfer of responsibility for the key to another person must be notified to the Mangement Committee. - Keys will be surrendered to the Secretary immediately on demand. - Duplicate keys may only be cut by WSQ's authorised locksmith.
 Two or more Management Committee members will be nominated to authorise the cutting of duplicate keys. - The Management Committee will regularly review the Key Register (at least every 12 months) to determine the need for new key holders and those persons for which key issue is no longer justified. - At the conclusion of workshop sessions and other meetings, an authorised key holder will ensure that all windows are closed and locked, the roller shutter doors to Library and Auditorium are lowered and secured, and that entry and grille doors are closed and locked. - All electrical outlets (except for those on the refrigerator circuit), lights and fans etc will be switched off prior to departure from the building.